Here are the main highlights:

 OBD2 Error Codes: P0008, P0016, P0315, P0335, P0336

-Another possible culprit of fluctuating RPMs is a bad crankshaft position sensor (CPS).
-This part works much like its name suggests; it keeps track of the crankshaft’s position to determine ignition timing and engine RPMs.
+Another potential culprit of varying RPMs is a faulty crankshaft position sensor (CPS).
+This component works much like its name suggests; it keeps track of the crankshaft’s position to determine ignition timing and engine RPMs.

 The CPS helps manage ignition timing, meaning your engine can’t function without it.
 Expect troubles starting the motor or stalling if the CPS fails.
 You may also notice misfires, vibrations, a coarse idle, and more.